mmikusx/Web-app-project/README.md

 - `DELETE /novels/{id}` - deletes the novel
 - `GET /novels/popular` - displays a list of the most frequently chosen novels
 - `GET /novels/top-rated` - displays a list of the best-rated novels
+- `GET /novels/category/{category}` - searches for novels by category
 - `POST /register` - registration of a new user
 - `POST /login` - user login